 Kek Tapak Kuda

-This Malay version of the Swiss roll comes in a variety of flavours, from the usual cream filling to chocolate, strawberry, durian and Nutella fillings.
+This Malay version of the Swiss roll comes in a variety of flavours, from the original cream filling to chocolate, strawberry, durian and Nutella fillings.

 Dengdeng

-This is the halal version of the popular Chinese New Year snack, bak kwa.
-Instead of it being barbecued pork, these thinly sliced pieces of dried meat come in different flavours like chicken and beef.
+This halal version of the popular Chinese New Year snack bak kwa consists of thinly sliced pieces of dried meats like chicken and beef.